Days to Race248

 Join the festivities with family and friends before and after the race!
-Yoga warm-up, free Kaladi coffee, Great Harvest bread, snow cones, water and other beverages, music, Zumba workout, and the awards ceremony honoring runners and breast cancer survivor competitors.
-Make a day of it!
+Yoga warm-up, free Kaladi coffee, Great Harvest bread, snow cones, water and other beverages, music, Zumba workout, and the awards ceremony honoring elite runners and breast cancer survivor competitors.

 All participants will be staged based on the race category for which they have registered.
 Staging will begin at 8:00 a.m. for all events.
 See start corral map.

 It is each participant’s responsibility to be in her start corral 30 minutes prior to event start time.
 Participant bib colors will match the start corral colors as shown on the map.
 Look for the colored flags in your start area.

 An elite corral is reserved for runners who completed the 2019 Alaska Run for Women in 35:35 or better (pace 7:07/mile).
 Runners with elite status will enter the starting area via the 1-mile corral and be escorted to the starting line after the 1-mile race is underway.
 Runners who did not participate in the 2019 event can email firstname.lastname@example.org with documented race results to petition for access to the elite corral.

 A big thank you to all the wonderful volunteer entertainers who add fun out on the course and on the infield.

 If you are interested in providing entertainment on the course, email email@example.com

 ON THE INFIELD